 At Toastmasters, members learn by speaking to groups and working with others in a supportive environment.

-A typical Toastmasters club is made up of 20 to 30 people who meet once a week for approximately an hour.
+A typical Toastmasters club is made up of 20 to 30 people who meet on a regular basis for approximately 1 to 2 hours.

 - Plan and conduct meetings